Computerized System Validation CSV

 IEC 62304 and IEC 82304 as well as the aforementioned FDA documents provide you with valuable information on how to define and implement such a development process.

-To validate a computer system, proceed as follows:
+To validate a computerized system, proceed as follows:

 0. Decide whether the system must be validated